 The majority of us adventure for all the right reasons, but our recent flight from Los Cabos proved there are some who go full-on “Ugly American” when they travel to Mexico.
-We don’t know if it’s the tequila or the fact that the Mexican culture is so welcoming, but some travelers heading to Mexico majorly lack self-awareness and come across as bulls in a China shop.
+We don’t know if it’s the tequila or because the Mexican culture is so welcoming but some travelers majorly lack self-awareness and come across as bulls in a China shop.

-If we're sure of anything in this day and age it's that cultural appropriation is never okay.
-In other words, just because you see sombreros, ponchos, or tees with cliched phrases for sale doesn’t mean you should buy them.
+If we're sure of anything in this day and age, it's that cultural appropriation is never okay.
+Meaning just because you see sombreros, ponchos, or tees with cliched phrases for sale doesn’t mean you should buy them.
 And they certainly don't warrent an Insta post with a caption in senseless Spanish.

 You Treat The Country Like A Nonstop Happy Hour